livekit/livekit-recorder/recorder/README.md

 ### Using templates

-We have 3 templates available - grid, gallery, and speaker.
+We have 6 templates available - grid, gallery, and speaker, each available in light or dark.
 Just supply your server api key and secret, along with the websocket url.
 Check out our [templates README](https://github.com/livekit/livekit-recorder/tree/main/web) to learn more or create your own.

 ```json